Cloud Cost Optimization: A Practical FinOps Guide (2025)

 6. Eliminate Waste: Idle Compute, Zombie Resources, Orphaned Storage

 Waste is spend that delivers no business value.
-Common sources:
+A reliable workflow: Top spenders → owner confirmation → last-used signal → action.

 7. Rightsize Compute (Without Breaking Performance)

-Rightsizing based only on CPU can break memory-bound workloads.
-Always check memory and IO metrics.
+Rightsizing based on CPU alone breaks memory-bound workloads.
+Always inspect memory and disk/network IO.

 8. Schedule Non-Prod Environments (The Easiest Recurring Savings)